specklesystems/speckle-docs/user/support-tables.md

 ### Supported Elements

-In addition to supporting all of the geometry elements that the MicroStation connector supports, OpenBuildings also supports the following built elements:
+In addition to supporting all of the geometry elements that the MicroStation connector supports, OpenBuildings also supports the following BuiltElements:

 | BuiltElement                 | Send | Receive |    Status     |
 | ---------------------------- | :--: | :-----: | :-----------: |